Framework Category

 Does your organization have a documented process for calculating, documenting, and prioritizing both positive and negative risks?

-This question assesses whether your organization considers both threats (negative risks) and opportunities (positive risks) in your risk management framework.
+Risk that cuts both ways is the concern, specifically whether you document and prioritize both threats and opportunities through a defined process for calculating each.
 Positive risks represent potential benefits or advantages that could arise from certain scenarios, while negative risks represent potential harm or disadvantages.

 ResponseHub is the product I wish I had when I was a CTO